LewisTowart/tech258_cloud/what_is_cloud/readme.md

 * Scalability: Cloud computing offers scalability, allowing businesses to quickly scale resources up or down based on demand.
 * Cost-Efficiency: Cloud computing operates on a pay-as-you-go or subscription-based pricing model, eliminating the need for upfront capital investment in hardware and infrastructure.
 * Flexibility: Cloud computing provides flexibility, allowing businesses to access resources and services from anywhere with an internet connection.
-* Availability: Cloud service providers offer high levels of reliability and availability through redundant infrastructure, data replication, and failover mechanisms.
+* Availability: Cloud service providers offer high levels of reliability and availability through redundant infrastructure, data replication and failover mechanisms.
 * Security: Cloud providers invest heavily in security measures to protect data and infrastructure from cyber threats.

 **Disadvantages**